 Original Equipment Manufacturers (OEMs) subscribing to the S-100 Data Protection Scheme must build a software application according to the specifications set out in this document and self-verify and validate it according to the terms mandated by the SA.
 This Part will establish test data for the verification and validation of OEM applications for various S-100 based Product Specifications when products become available.
 The SA will provide successful OEM applicants with their own unique manufacturer key and identification (M_KEY and M_ID).

 The manufacturer must provide a secure mechanism within their software systems for uniquely identifying each end user installation.
-The Scheme requires each installation to have a unique hardware identifier (HW_ID).
+The Scheme requires each installation to have a hardware identifier (HW_ID) unless a Data Server has consented to duplication.

 The software application will be able to decrypt the product keys in the data permits using the HW_ID stored in either the hard lock or soft lock devices attached to or programmed within the application to subsequently decrypt and uncompress the dataset files.
 Product integrity can be verified by authenticating the digital signature provided with the dataset files.